KubarytTournaments/KubarytCup/Regulations/Regulations of Kubaryt Cup III.md

 8.2 Informations about receiving a penatly with the reason of it will be published on #Rulings-orzeczenia channel on **Discord**

-8.3 Player can appeal the decision until the end of the current phase.
+8.3 Player can appeal the Judges' decision until the end of the current phase.

 ## 9. Game conclusion